terryzg/terryzg/README.md

 - 👋 Hi, I’m @terryzg
-- 👀 I’m interested in technology
+- 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning Computer Science at UNC
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to work on new projects
-- 📫 How to reach me 11application11@gmail.com
+- 📫 How to reach me terryzheng55@gmail.com

 <!---
 terryzg/terryzg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.